kupermind/fee-collector-solana/README.md

 # Lockbox Governor Solana
-Timelock governed OLAS and SOL Fee Collector and Program Manager on Solana.
+Timelock governed OLAS and SOL accounts Fee Collector and Program Manager on Solana.

 ## Pre-requisites
 The programs requires that the following environment is satisfied: